streamsets/tutorials/tutorial-custom-dataprotector-procedure/README.md

 Creating Custom Data Protector Procedure
 ==========================================

+[StreamSets Data Protector](https://streamsets.com/products/data-protector) provides a policy driven governance framework for the in-stream detection and protection of sensitive data.
+Out of the box it can detect over 150+ [PII data elements](https://streamsets.com/documentation/controlhub/latest/help/controlhub/UserGuide/ClassificationRules/StreamSetsClassifications.html#concept_qps_3yv_zdb), and protect them with a number of [protection algorithms](https://streamsets.com/documentation/controlhub/latest/help/controlhub/UserGuide/ProtectionPolicies/Procedures-ProtectionMethods.html#concept_hss_mgj_x2b).

-This tutorial explains how to create, build and deploy your own custom data protector procedure that you can use as protection method to apply to record fields.
+This tutorial walks you through extending the data protection algorithms by adding your own custom data protector procedure that you can use as protection method to apply to record fields.

 ### Prerequisites